The age-old question remains: should you kill a stink bug and, more specifically, crush it?

 The answer is no because stinkbugs release an unpleasant odor if crushed or killed, which is more powerful than you might expect.

-So if you spot a brown, flat, dime-sized insect walking through your living room in the wintertime, hold off on squashing it; there’s a good chance you’re face-to-face with a hard shell brown bug, aka the marmorated stink bug!
+If you spot a brown, flat, dime-sized insect buzzing through your living room in spring or wintertime, hold off on squashing it; there’s a good chance you’re face-to-face with a hard shell brown bug, aka the marmorated stink bug!

 What Is a Stink Bug?